-The paper concerns selected results from a vast Italian research project regarding calibration of GPS/IMU systems and the quality of direct georeferencing in photogrammetry.
-Thanks to Pavia's Test Site (PTS) and to a complex structure of flight data which was acquired above it, it is possible to perform rigorous and independent validation of results.
+The paper concerns selected results from a vast work regarding calibration of GPS/IMU systems and quality of direct georeferencing in photogrammetry.
+Thanks to Pavia's Test Site (PTS) and to a complex structure of flights which were acquired above it, it is possible to perform rigorous and independent validation of results.
 This means: the possibility of calibrating on one flight and validating on another, totally independent; the usage of disjoint sets of points for calibration and for assessing the results of direct georeferencing.
+Issues are also investigated such as short term time stability of calibration, systematic errors caused by time recording delays of the GPS/IMU integrated system and reestimation of camera focal length.